ralsina/hace/README.md

 Because it's marked as `default` it will be run if you don't specify any tasks on the command line.

+The optional `cwd` key sets the current working directory for the task.

 ### Commands